 Sandy Frazier is a New York-based multimedia expressionist who creates art with qualities of mysticism and allegory.
 “I found in the great mystic artists a treasure trove of inspiration, which fuels my art as well as my music,” she refers to the subject of her book, The Mystic Artist.
 “I sometimes feel as though I am ‘painting music,’” (an ongoing theme in much of Sandy’s art).
 She applies colour much like the Fauves and Gauguin, multimedia and collage in the manner of Picasso, and envisions from a subliminal source emblematic representations of her own life and the world in which she lives.

-Sandy studied under master painter, Patsy Tidwell Painton in Charleston, SC.
-Tidwell Painton is famous for her multi-media collages and modern paintings and has been a full-time artist and gallery owner in the Low Country for 30 years.
+Sandy studied under master painter, Patsy Tidwell-Painton in Charleston, SC.
+Tidwell-Painton is famous for her multi-media collages and modern paintings and has been a full-time artist and gallery owner in the Low Country for over 30 years.

 In November 1996, Sandy had her first Manhattan opening at Robert’s Restaurant, a trendy jazz club in the Broadway district (Hell’s Kitchen), where she was very successful selling many of her works to the theatre and performance community.
 Sandy’s many paintings and drawings include her Silent Stills and Surrealistic Spirit series.
 She has exhibited in Chicago, IL; Charleston, SC; New York; and Long Island.
 She was featured in Charleston’s largest gallery, as well as showing her art in several places on Charleston’s main street.
 Represented by Agora Gallery in New York City, she opened with her first Soho show in March 1998, at 560 Broadway, #502, Soho, New York.